-Coastal aquaculture depends on the state of marine environment and influences the environment significantly.
+Coastal aquaculture depends on the state of marine environment and influence the environment significantly.

-Many studies about aggregated affects at the ecosystem level have been carried out so far (e.g. FAO, 2007; GESAMP, 2008), depending on the cultivated species, site and production system.
-Common effects of aquaculture practices on the especially coastal ecosystem may include changes of water quality and eutrophication, changes in aquatic biodiversity including natural fish and shellfish stocks, nutrient and organic enrichment of recipient waters resulting in an increase of anoxic sediments.
+Many studies about aggregated effects at the ecosystem level have been carried out so far (e.g. FAO, 2007; GESAMP, 2008), depending on the cultivated species, site and production system.
+Common effects of aquaculture practices on coastal ecosystem may include changes of water quality and eutrophication, changes in aquatic biodiversity including natural fish and shellfish stocks, nutrient and organic enrichment of recipient waters resulting in an increase of anoxic sediments.
 Further risks are connected to the combined effect of temperature and salinity changes caused by climate warming.
-Related effects are, e.g., changes in production and seasonality processes in plankton and fish populations, introduction of invasive species and the increasing acidity (decreasing pH) of the world's oceans (FAO, 2010).
+Related effects are e.g. changes in production and seasonality processes in plankton and fish populations, introduction of invasive species and the increasing acidity of the world's oceans (FAO, 2010).